 Why?
 It’s a fact that the leaner you are the more you might struggle with the 500 calorie number.
 The lighter you weight, the bigger a percentage of your caloric intake the 500 calories will become.

 Health organizations recommend that adult males eat more than 1600 calories a day while adult women should eat more than 1200 calories.
-Of course, this is based off the average women and man and not taking into account specifics or activity levels.
+Of course, this is based on the average women and man and not taking into account specifics or activity levels.
 But it’s a good rule of thumb.
 Go on too much of a deficit and bad things happen.

 Say you are 135lbs at 10 percent body fat.
-You require less calories than someone at 185lbs at 10 percent by the sheer fact that you are 50lbs lighter!
+You require fewer calories than someone at 185lbs at 10 percent by the sheer fact that you are 50lbs lighter!
 You might need 1700 calories to keep at maintenance while someone whose 185lbs might require 2100 calories at maintenance.
 You can probably see here while applying a straight -500 calorie deficit for both men who do NOT weight the same, might not be a good idea.

 Cut your calories by too much and your body might drop into starvation mode.
 And this folks, is not a good thing.
 Studies have shown that your metabolic rate could drop to as much as 30-40 percent if this is the case (and your energy levels will plummet!).